5 steps to prequalifying subcontractors

 5. References

-This step is particularly important for new subcontractors that who you haven't previously worked with.
+This step is particularly important for new subcontractors who you haven't previously worked with.
 Speak to others in the industry who have experience with the business you're looking to engage and find out about the delivery and quality of work.
 This is an essential tool for gaining first hand feedback about their capabilities, reliability, quality and performance.

 Gina Theron